Performing Arts

 The aim of Wakakirri is to teach students about themselves and others through creating and sharing stories and by this process developing students’ educational outcomes, lifestyle choices and community awareness.
 A great story can change the way people think about the world around them and Wakakirri gives schools the opportunity to do just that.

-This annual extension program is the Senior School students are given the opportunity to participate in telling their story through dance and drama.
+CHPS participates annually in Wakakirri.
+Senior School students are given the opportunity to participate in telling their story through dance and drama.
 Students take part in rehearsals after school during Terms 2 and 3 and take part in the performance heats in Term 3.
 It is a great opportunity for senior students to extend on their Year 4 Production experience.
-In 2015, CHPS won an award for ‘Best Blockbuster Story’ and performed in the final awards night at Hamer Hall.
-Last year our school won best costume and was acknowledged for our theme which confronted screen time and social media use in primary aged children.
+In 2025 CHPS won 5 show awards, 2 state awards and the coveted Spirit of Wakakirri award and were invited to perform at the awards night at Frankston Arts centre.
+CHPS has been recognised for many outstanding performances and embodying the ethos of the festival using recycled materials and telling excellent stories for 26 years!

 For more on Wakakirri visit their webpage HERE..